nikosamofa/sample-portfolio/README.md

 ## Content
 This web portfolio shares a brief introduction of myself and my interests. it will also show case the projects i've built, including the technology used and with links to live demos.
-### value addition
+### Value
-I also include the work and value i offer to you as a client.
+I also include the services and value I offer to you as a client.
 ## Feedback
 As a student, I value any constructive feedback you share to improve on my skills.
 ## Spacial thanks!